 These are things we hear all too often as loved ones when we are watching someone die right in front of us.
-It may be frustrating from an outsider’s perspective but what we must recognize is that this individual truly does not know any other way to live.
-One way to have compassion for someone struggling making that step into recovery is to understand that this life is the ONLY normal one to them.
+It may be frustrating from an outsider’s perspective, but what we must recognize is that this individual truly does not know any other way to live.
+One way to have compassion for someone struggling with making that step into recovery is to understand that this life is the ONLY normal one to them.

 Progression of Addiction